DevonDeRaad/zosterops.rad/README.md

 ### Triangle plots
 *   The process of creating triangle plots for hybrid samples is viewable here:
     > <https://devonderaad.github.io/zosterops.rad/zosterops.triangle.plots.html>
+*    Please note that this analysis was subsequently dropped from the manuscript during the editing stage.

-### Investigate introduced pop ancestry and diversity
+### Investigate introduced population ancestry and diversity
 *   The process of investigating the ancestry and genetic diversity of introduced pops is viewable here:
     > <https://devonderaad.github.io/zosterops.rad/investigate.introductions.html>